BlakeWilliams/glam/README.md

-# GOAT
+# Glam

-GOAT is an attempt to make Go templates more component focused using the constraints of the existing Go language and tooling.
+Glam is an attempt to make Go templates more component focused using the constraints of the existing Go language and tooling.

 ## Usage

-GOAT takes an approach similar to [ViewComponent](https://viewcomponent.org/), using sidecar templates to define components.
-In addition to coupling Go templates with structs, GOAT also allows enables a React style syntax for utilizing components in your templates.
+Glam takes an approach similar to [ViewComponent](https://viewcomponent.org/), using sidecar templates to define components.
+In addition to coupling Go templates with structs, glam also allows enables a React style syntax for utilizing components in your templates.

 ```go
 type GreetPage struct {